akshita1807/OS/README.md

 **medium term scheduler** Swaps processes in and out of memory
 **long term scheduler** Selects processes from job queue and loads them into ready queue.(new se ready state me kis kis process ko leke jana hai wo decide krta hai)
 **Thrashing** Condition when continuous page fault and paging activites occur.Thrashing could lead to a program collapse and degraded CPU performance.
+**Race Condition** A race condition is where multiple processes currently read and write to a shared memory locaton and the results depends upon the order of execution
+**Burst Time** The time for which cpu executes on a process **Memory Management Unit** converts logical address to physical address